Snackmonger/betacode_converter/README.rst

 Abstract
 --------

-The original function of the program is to convert Greek betacode in the Latin alphabet into polytonic Greek characters, with the dicritical symbols incorporated into their appropriate unicode characters.
+The original function of the program is to convert Greek betacode in the Latin alphabet into polytonic Greek characters, with the diacritical symbols incorporated into their appropriate unicode characters.

 ::